ezpaarse-project/ezreeport/.changeset/hot-jobs-cheer.md

 'ezreeport-mail': minor
 ---

-feat: heartbeats to external services now use dynamic frequency
+✨ heartbeats to external services now use dynamic frequency